yuanzhoucq/ilangbd/README.md

 It depends on a console application `mpg123`.
 For exemple, on a Raspberry Pi, you should get it installed by running:

-    sudo apt-get install mpg123
+    $ sudo apt-get install mpg123

 ## Usage
-`$ ilang "The text you want to read."`
+    $ ilang "The text you want to read."